-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to become fully rehabilitated.
-Some people take drugs or alcohol to ease symptoms of mental health problems, and some individuals take drugs which then, in turn, brings about symptoms which are identical to mental health problems, such as anxiety and depression.
-Addiction treatment professionals know how to distinguish between the two, and can work with clients to correctly treat real mental health conditions in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping people with mental health issues off of drugs and mentally stable and happy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to recover completely.
+Some people take drugs or alcohol to alleviate symptoms of mental health disorders, and some people take drugs which then, in turn, creates symptoms which are identical to mental health issues, such as depression and anxiety.
+Drug rehabilitation professionals know how to distinguish between the two, and can work with clients to properly treat real mental health problems in tandem with any other substance abuse treatment that is done with the individual.
+This has proven to be effective in keeping people with mental health issues off of drugs and alcohol and mentally stable and healthy.

-Gays and Lesbians can sometimes have distinctive treatment needs when receiving substance abuse treatment.
-A specialized curriculum and treatment setting which is conducive to the needs of gays and lesbians is available at certain drug rehabilitation programs across the nation which recognize the unique needs and challenges which gays and lesbians will experience during recovery.
-Gay and lesbians can achieve full rehabilitation and recovery just like any other individual in treatment, although it can be helpful for gays and lesbians to be in a supportive atmosphere which doesn't judge them or alienate them due to their sexual preference.
+Gays and Lesbians can sometimes have unique treatment needs when receiving substance abuse treatment.
+A specialized curriculum and treatment atmosphere which is conducive to the needs of gays and lesbians is obtainable at certain drug rehab facilities around the country which recognize the unique needs and challenges which gays and lesbians will encounter during treatment.
+Gay and lesbians can achieve full rehabilitation and recovery just like any other person in treatment, although it can be helpful for gays and lesbians to be in a supportive environment which doesn't judge them or segregate them due to their sexual preference.

-Whether it is evident or not, seniors and older adults comprise a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
-As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug treatment programs which are prepared to treat seniors and older adults who are in need of treatment for addiction issues.
-Seniors and older adults are faced with many physical challenges as a result of their age, which can affect treatment outcome if not addressed concurrently.
-It is beneficial for seniors and older adults to find rehabilitation before any long term consequences arise.
+Whether it is apparent or not, seniors and older adults encompass a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
+As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug rehab facilities which are prepared to treat seniors and older adults who are in need of rehabilitation for addiction problems.
+Seniors and older adults are faced with many physical challenges as a result of their age, which can have an impact on treatment outcome if not addressed concurrently.
+It is beneficial for seniors and older adults to seek treatment before any long term consequences come about.

-When pregnant/postpartum women need drug or alcohol rehabilitation there are a number of factors unique to their situation that need to be addressed.
-This particular group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
-Substance abuse rehabilitation for pregnant/postpartum women often requires programs that are both individualized and flexible in their recovery plan.
-While the program duration may vary depending on the woman's particular needs it is understood that the longer a person stays in treatment the better their chance of a successful recovery.
+When pregnant/postpartum women need drug or alcohol treatment there are several concerns unique to their situation that need to be addressed.
+This distinct group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
+Substance abuse rehabilitation for pregnant/postpartum women often requires facilities that are both individualized and flexible in their recovery plan.
+While the program duration may vary depending on the woman's specific needs it is understood that the longer a person stays in treatment the better their chance of a successful recovery.
 Many programs for pregnant/postpartum women run six to nine months on average.

-Drug rehabilitation facilities created specifically for men are emerging across the country.
-While rehab programs that treat both men and women continue to be the standard for drug and alcohol rehabilitation, many rehab facilities are creating programs designed to help a specific target group.
-These facilities are able to focus on what their client's personal needs are in a way that standard programs are not.
-Although these specialized types of rehabilitation programs may not be necessary for all recovering addicts, many men are selecting men-only drug and alcohol rehabilitation programs.
-This treatment option is ideally suited for those who feel more comfortable among others of the same sex when discussing private and often difficult issues from the past.
-Recovering from addiction is a challenging process for every addict and finding comfort among one's peer group is a good way of getting the support needed to make the process that much more bearable and successful.
+Drug and alcohol rehab centers created solely for men are emerging across the country.
+While rehab facilities that treat both men and women are still the standard for drug rehabilitation, many rehab centers are providing programs intended to help a particular target group.
+These facilities are able to focus on what their client's particular needs are in a way that standard facilities cannot provide.
+While these specialized types of treatment programs may not be needed for all recovering addicts, many men are deciding on men-only addiction rehab facilities.
+This rehabilitation option is best suited for those who feel more comfortable among others of the same sex when sharing private and often difficult memories from the past.
+Recovering from addiction is a challenging process for every addict and finding comfort among one's peer group is an excellent way of receiving the support needed to make the process that much more bearable and successful.

-DUI/DWI offenders are usually required to attend a certain number of hours either in counseling, meetings or a substance abuse rehab program.
+DUI/DWI offenders are typically required to participate in a certain number of hours either in counseling, meetings or a substance abuse treatment program.
 Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
-Offenders who are considered to be low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehab program.
+Offenders who are deemed low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
+These meetings are typically held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehab program.

-Criminal justice clients often need drug treatment because of their problems with drug or alcohol addiction.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be completed in order to be admitted into a criminal justice drug treatment facility or recovery program.
-The initial step is to determine the criminal justice clients eligibility.
-This step is completed by a panel of officials who decide how much and what type of drug or alcohol is necessary.
-Sometimes, the criminal justice clients receive their drug and alcohol rehabilitation while they are incarcerated.
-For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in sober living or a therapeutic community.
+Criminal justice clients frequently need drug or alcohol treatment because of their problems with drug and alcohol abuse.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be performed in order to be accepted into a criminal justice drug rehabilitation facility or recovery program.
+The first step is to figure out the criminal justice clients eligibility.
+This step is accomplished by a panel of officials who determine how much and what type of drug or alcohol is necessary.
+Sometimes, the criminal justice clients receive their drug treatment while they are incarcerated.
+For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in a sober living home or a therapeutic community.

-There increasing numbers of Spanish speaking clients enrolling into drug and alcohol rehab programs every day needing help.
-Because Spanish is such a widespread language in this country, many drug rehabilitation programs are capable of providing treatment services to Spanish speaking clients.
-Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the treatment and therapy needed for Spanish speaking people.
+There increasing numbers of Spanish speaking clients walking into drug and alcohol rehab programs every day needing help.
+Because Spanish is such a prevalent language in this country, many drug and alcohol rehabilitation programs are capable of providing treatment services to Spanish speaking clients.
+Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the support and therapy needed for Spanish speaking people.

-Some people are covered through state financed insurance because they fail to meet the eligibility requirements for Medicaid.
-Some states however offer state financed health insurance to those individuals who cannot afford private health insurance.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a variety of drug and alcohol rehab programs around the country.
-State financed insurance other than Medicaid may cover both inpatient or outpatient substance abuse treatment providers.
-To find out which rehab facilities will accept state financed insurance, consult a drug treatment advisor.
+Some individuals are covered through state financed insurance because they do not qualify for Medicaid.
+Some states however offer affordable health insurance to those who cannot afford private health insurance.
+State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a variety of drug and alcohol rehab programs around the country.
+State financed insurance other than Medicaid may cover both outpatient or inpatient drug rehab providers.
+To find out which treatment programs will accept state financed insurance, consult a drug and alcohol treatment advisor.